 Jason scowled.
 “I have a new girlfriend.
-Who is waiting for me in bed while you delay me by screwing up my crime scene–”
+Who is waiting for me while you delay me by screwing up my crime scene–”

-“If all I have to do to screw up your crime scene is park in front of it, you have bigger problems than me.”
-Nita’s head began to pound as Jason kept talking.
+“If all I have to do to screw up your crime scene is park in front of it, you have much bigger problems than me.”
+Nita’s head began to pound as Jason kept talking which made her angry, except no anger, anger was bad.
 She got a soft peppermint out of her purse, thinking, I should leave, but whoever had texted her from the bar had been afraid.
 Nobody should be afraid on her island —

 “Are you listening to me?”
 Jason demanded.
-“We know who did the shooting, I’ll file my report, and this will be over.”
+“We know who did the shooting, the guy in the SUV, and he broke his neck when the SUV hit the lamppost, so that’s the end of it.
+I’ll file my report, and this will be over.”

 “Shooting?”
 Nita bit down on her mint to destroy it and turned around again to see him better.
 “Shooting?
 With a gun?
 How the hell did somebody get a gun on this island?”

 “I don’t know, Nita,” Jason said with exaggerated patience.
-“I just know we got the guy who did it.”
+“I just know we got the guy who did it and he’s dead.”

 “Vinnie’s fine.
-He’s in the bar, drunk as usual, talking to a guy he thinks is the Devil.”
+He’s in the bar, drunk as usual, talking to a guy he says is the Devil.”
 Jason rolled his eyes.
 “Go home, Nita, you don’t belong here.”